Skip to content

 Proper score tracking is essential for accurate game state management.
 This includes initializing scores, updating them during gameplay, and optionally tracking score sources.

-void initialize_player_scores(sb_game_handle_t state, int num_players) {
+void add_player(sb_game_handle_t state, sb_player_t player) {

-sb_set_score(state, player, 0, 0);
+sb_set_score(gs, player, 0, 0);

 }

-void initialize_player_scores(scorbit::GameState& gs, int num_players) {
+void addPlayer(scorbit::GameState& gs, int player) {

 gs.setScore(player, 0);